Alfresco/docs-alfresco/process-automation/latest/develop/index.md

 title: Overview
 ---

-The three areas to develop and extend in Process Automation are:
+The custom development of Process Automation is restricted to four areas:

 * Communicating with external systems from an application.
 * Extend the Digital Workspace interface for end users.